dpshah23/Med-Net/README.md

   - Django: Web framework for backend development.
   - PostgreSQL : Relational database for data storage.
   - WebRTC: For video conferencing.
-  - Gemenai API: For intelligent Q&A support (if applicable).
+  - Gemini API: For intelligent Q&A support (if applicable).

 - *Frontend*:
   - HTML5, CSS3, JavaScript: Frontend technologies for UI/UX.

-- *Deployment*:
+- *Deployment Plans*:
   - Docker: Containerization for easy deployment.
   - Akash Network: For hosting and scalability.